mahsankhaan/dockerize-with-ibm/README.md

 An image is essentially built from the instructions and bind the complete resouces of an application which become executable version.

 __Container :__
-When Docker run command executes an image, it creates one or multiple instances of containers.

-IBM Container Registry & Docker together
-What is registry ?
+A container is a runnable instance of an image.
+We can create, start, stop, move, or delete a container using the Docker API.

+__Registry :__
 A Docker registry stores Docker images.
-Docker Hub is a public registry that anyone can use.
+Docker Hub is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
+We can even run our own private registry like we will do in the tutorial using IBM registry.

+## 3. IBM Container Registry & Docker together